Bridgegate scandal: David Wildstein sentenced to 3 years' probation

 Christie was not charged with a crime in relation to Bridgegate.
 After Baroni and Kelly were convicted, the governor released a statement saying he was "saddened" by the case and repeated once again that he had no knowledge of the plot to close the lanes.
 But the damage had been done to one of the most popular governorships in America and later to Christie's fledgling 2016 presidential campaign.

-In all, four Christie-associated political figures have been convicted of criminal charges in relation to Bridgegate, including Baroni, Kelly, Wildstein and former Port Authority Chairman David Samson.
+In all, four Christie-associated political figures have been convicted of criminal charges in relation to the Bridgegate investigation: Baroni, Kelly, Wildstein and former Port Authority Chairman David Samson.